Table of Contents

 Why Magnesium?

-Magnesium is a vital mineral that acts as a cofactor in hundreds of enzymatic reactions in the body.
-Specifically for the thyroid, magnesium is involved in the conversion of T4 into the active T3.
-If you are deficient in magnesium, your thyroid might be producing enough T4, but your body can't "unlock" it effectively.
-Low magnesium can also mimic thyroid symptoms, such as muscle cramps, anxiety, and poor sleep.
+Magnesium is involved in the conversion of T4 into the active T3.
+If you are deficient, your body can't "unlock" the hormone effectively.
+Low magnesium also mimics thyroid symptoms like muscle cramps and poor sleep.

 Why Cortisol?